7. Roof Repair Project

 The quinquennial inspection in April 2017, carried out to meet the Heritage Lottery Fund grant application for the Pew Platforms Project, revealed that the timber supports for the nave roof gutters behind the parapet were weak and flexed as the architect walked along them.
 We had earlier had a deluge into the pulpit so weren't completely surprised.

-In order to reveal the timber it is necessary to remove some of the roof tiles.
-These contain chrysotile and were fitted in 1975 when there were insufficient funds to replace defective lead with new.
-Removal will cause them to crumble.
-We have sought advice from the Senior Conservation Planning Officer and can replace the tiles with terne-coated stainless steel to match the north aisle roof.
-We have been granted full planning permission by the Daventry District Council in January 2020 and a Faculty by the Chancellor of the Diocese in November 2020.
-While we have contractors working at height, some masonry repairs, clock face decoration and down pipe repairs were included in the contract.
+In order to reveal the timber it was necessary to remove some of the roof tiles.
+These contained chrysotile and were fitted in 1975 when there were insufficient funds to replace defective lead with new.
+Removal would cause them to crumble.
+We were advised by the Senior Conservation Planning Officer that we could replace the tiles with terne-coated stainless steel to match the north aisle roof.
+We were granted full planning permission by the Daventry District Council in January 2020.
+While we had contractors working at height, some masonry repairs, clock face decoration and down pipe repairs were included in the contract.
+A Faculty was granted for all the work by the Chancellor of the Diocese in November 2020.

 The architect had worked up the full specifications for the work.
 We knew the costs were going to be around £93,000 including 20% VAT.
 We had £20,470 in the Restoration Fund and we acknowledged with great thanks further written promises and donations totalling £29,550 from the Frances Coales, Dorothy Johnson Charitable Trusts, Sir Derek Greenaway Foundation, Allchurches Trust (now Benefact), Northamptonshire Historic Churches Trust, Garfield Weston Foundation, the Wolfson Foundation and the Davidge Usher Trust.
 We anticipated that the VAT would be covered by the Listed Places of Worship Grant Scheme.

 Scaffolding was erected around the roofs on 18 and 19 January in preparation for the main work to start on 31 January.
-The roofing work is expected to be completed on target of 31 March 2022.
-The capping stones on the nave parapet were found to be in a far worse condition than anticipated and with the offer of extra funding from the Heritage Stimulus Fund, over £18,000 of work by the stone masons was authorised.
+The roofing work was expected to be completed on target by 31 March 2022.
+The capping stones on the nave parapet were found to be in a far worse condition than anticipated and with the offer of extra funding from the Heritage Stimulus Fund, over £18,000 extra work by the stone masons was able to be authorised.
 About 45% of the stone cappings have been replaced with new, using ironstone from Great Tew quarry.
-The removal of the scaffolding was finished by Thursday 12 May.
+The removal of the scaffolding was finished on Thursday 12 May.

-The work was finished with the final formal inspection by the architect with the main contractor and PCC representatives on 8 June 2022.
+The final formal inspection by the architect with the main contractor and PCC representatives took place on 8 June 2022.

 The PCC thanks its neighbours for withstanding the disruption and occasional noise that was inevitable with the ubiquitous builders' radio and cramped road situation that is our inheritance.